-3 Results
+4 Results

-Since each method is primarily dependent on the model accuracy when computing the the available energy (AE) and potential evapotranspiration (LETP), we first show the model performance in estimating AE and LETp.
-Then the results of both EF and SF methods in reconstructing daily ET are presented, together with the impact of the time of satellite overpass and the time of revisit on this performance, because once again these methods are meant to be applied operationally.
-Eventually, a similar analysis is carried out for the seasonal ET reconstruction, and the interest of a proposed improvement of the classical EF method is shown for the daily ET reconstruction.
+Since each method is primarily dependent on the model accuracy to compute the available energy (AE) and potential evapotranspiration (ETP) instantaneous rates and daily averages, we first show the model performance in estimating those quantities.
+Then the results of both EF and SF methods in reconstructing daily ET are presented, together with the impact of the time of satellite overpass and the time of revisit on this performance, because once again these methods are meant to be applied operationally using RS data.
+The interest of a proposed improvement of the classical EF method is also shown for daily ET reconstruction.
+Eventually, a similar analysis is carried out for the seasonal ET reconstruction.